ChimUng/resume/resume.md

 <!-- You have to wrap the "left" and "right" half of these headings in spans by
 hand -->
-### <span>STUDENT/INTERN, SOFTWARE ENGINEERING,</span> <span>SEP 2023 -- SEP 2028</span>
+### <span>STUDENT/INTERN, SOFTWARE ENGINEERING,</span>

-Pied Piper is a multi-platform technology based on a proprietary universal compression algorithm that has consistently fielded high Weisman Scores™ that are not merely competitive, but approach the theoretical limit of lossless compression.

- - Build an algorithm for artist to detect if their music was violating copyright infringement laws
+Currently, I am a final year 2 student, looking for an intern position in the fields of software engineer or fullstack engineer + with chatbot integration.

+ - Participated in Hackaton organized by SGU
- - Successfully won Techcrunch Disrupt
+ - Successfully built Q&A Law website 2015
- - Optimized an algorithm that holds the current world record for Weisman Scores

 ### <span>Teacher, CoderDojo</span> <span>July 2013 -- Dec 2013</span>